 Julie Seriously Underestimated Nina’s Eight Vicious Marshmallow Munching Pandas.

 There are also some great ways to remember types of punctuation:

 What’s the difference between a cat and a comma?

 A cat has claws at the ends of its paws,

 A comma has a pause at the end of a clause.

 I also loved how the book not only gives readers a ton of ways to remember stuff, but also explains the meaning of things such as verbs, adjectives and nouns, as well as gives definitions of terms such coordinates, times tables and root numbers to name a few.
 It was honestly such a breath of fresh air for a book like this, and it really had everything you could want for an educational book with a splash of fun and excitement.
 The tone of the book is consistently positive and empowering, something which I picked up on straight away, and if you’ve got a creative kid at home, the book also has a space at the back for you to create your own mnemonics, rhymes and memory aids.
 All in all, this book has everything you could want for the type of book it is!

 A children’s non-fiction book that simply does what it sets out to do exceptionally well.
 It’s fun, educational and kids of all ages are sure to take something away from it!
 There were longer rhymes in the book that perhaps may be harder to remember than they should be which may be an issue for some younger children, but overall, a great tool for home and school use.
 I’d definitely recommend!

 Huge thanks to the author, Lauren Holowaty and Love Books Tours for my copy of this great little book and my place on the blog tour!
-You can pre-order your own copy of 365 Cool Ways To Remember Stuff from Amazon, available on Kindle and in paperback on June 9th,
+You can order your own copy of 365 Cool Ways To Remember Stuff from Amazon, available on Kindle and in paperback now.